Alistair Langer — Home

 I work at the threshold — where legacy meets leverage, where systemic change requires inner work, where the most important strategic question is often a deeply personal one.

 Five-Times Virgo.
 ESFJ.
+Manifesting Generator.
 Born September 10, 1979.

-The Paradoxes
+Sacred Paradoxes

 Both/and, never either/or